Learn more about the impact the Cargill Global Scholars Program has had on Scholars in the United States.

-- Affiliation with one of the following underrepresented groups; Female, American Indian/Alaskan Native, Asian, Black/African American, Hispanic/Latino, Native Hawaiian/Other Pacific Islander, Student with Disabilities, First Generation College Student, Veteran.
+- Affiliation with one of the following underrepresented groups: Female, American Indian/Alaskan Native, Asian, Black/African American, Hispanic/Latino, Native Hawaiian/Other Pacific Islander, Student with Disabilities, First Generation College Student, Veteran, LGBTQ+.

 - Financial Need

-* International students who are studying in the U.S. at a partner university and who do not hold permanent residency are not eligible to apply.
+* International students who are studying in the U.S. at a partner university on an F-1 or J-1 visa and who do not hold permanent U.S. residency are not eligible to apply.

 How Many Scholarships will be Awarded in the United States?

 Ten (10) scholarships will be awarded in the 2020-2021 academic year.

 What are the Scholarship Benefits?

 There are substantial benefits to being a Cargill Global Scholar.

 - Receive an annual scholarship award of $2,500 for up to two years, to help off-set any academic related expenses.